-Here's how it works: When you upload your original video to YouTube, we'll scan all of the videos that are uploaded after yours to check if any of them match.
-It's important that you're the first to upload the content to YouTube (with public, private or unlisted visibility), since we use the video upload time to decide who should see matches.
+It's important that you're the first to upload the content to YouTube (with public, private or unlisted visibility).
+We scan videos that are uploaded after yours to look for a match.
+We use the video upload time to decide who should see matches.
 Make sure that you check back regularly to keep an eye on any new matches that we've found.

 There are a few reasons why we might not scan for matches to one of your uploads: